-You can spend £10,000-plus on a competition aporting over-and-under shotgun, but for a fraction of that price Yildiz offer its value Pro Black, offering all the features most of us could need.
+You can spend £10,000-plus on a competition sporting over-and-under shotgun, but for a fraction of that price Yildiz offer its value Pro Black, offering all the basic sporting features.

 “The range starts at £1,349 for a grade 3 non-adjustable model, with the adjustable version selling at £1,899,” explains Richard Ryan of Yildiz importers Raytrade.
 “There’s nothing at that price point to touch it.
 It really is an awful lot of gun for the money.”

 “In the past people have been a bit shy of Turkish-made guns, but Yildiz have been on the scene for a long time,” he adds.
 “Their guns are absolutely bombproof and come with a five-year warranty from new.”

 This is not one of them, but the SPZ ME range of Yildiz shotgun has a growing following among British shooters.
 In Fieldsports Channel’s research, viewer Paul from the UK rates his SPZ ME five stars for looks, reliability and value for money.
 He uses it for pest control.
 Chris from the UK uses his for clays and gives it five stars for reliability and value for money, and four stars for looks.

 The Pro Black is built around a shallow Boss-style steel action.

 “It’s a grown-up gun, and absolutely gorgeous in the hand, with a nice palm swell,” Richard enthuses.
 “The trigger is pretty decent, certainly for a gun at this price.
 The lock-up is gorgeous, and it’s steel proofed which is becoming more important these days.”

 The Pro Black comes with 28, 30 or 32in barrels, with multichokes as standard.
 A fixed choke option is available, although most people go for the multichoke option.